NativeScript/plugins/packages/local-notifications/README.md

 scheduledNotificationsIDs: Array<number> = await LocalNotifications.schedule(scheduleOptions)
 ```

 Schedules the specified [scheduleOptions](#scheduleoptions) notification(s), if the user has granted the permission.
-If the user has not been prompted for the permission, it prompts and schedule the notifcation(s) if permission is granted.
-For manual permission request, use the [requestPermission()](#requestpermission) method.
+If the user has not been prompted for permission, it prompts and schedules the notification(s) if permission is granted.
+For a manual permission request, use the [requestPermission](#requestpermission) method.

 ---
 #### ScheduleOptions